rebel7580/rebel7580.github.io/MQTT/MQTT_Client_Plug-in.md

 ##  Supported MQTT Topics

 ### Standard and Custom Topics
-Topics can be assigned to devices either as abbreviated ("Standard") topics or full topics.
+Topics can be assigned to devices either as abbreviated topics (called "Standard" topics in this help) or full topics.
 Standard topics follow the Tasmota structure, so only the unique sub-topic portion need be entered.
 Default standard topics are indicated by enclosing the sub-topic with "<" and ">".
 If a topic starts with a "<", the appropriate prefix is automatically added.
 If a topic ends with a ">", the appropriate postfix is automatically added.